ELVIS-Project/elvis-database/docs/Deployment_Guide.rst

     * WSGIScriptAlias first\_thing second\_thing.
         * The first\_thing is the URL path; use ``/`` for the root.
 This must not end with a trailing slash.
-        * The second\_thing is the path to the django\_vis directory.
+        * The second\_thing is the path to the django\elvis-database directory.
 It must be the full pathname, not the python module.
     * Make sure the <Directory> directive has the directory of the wsgi.py file.
     * Add Alias directives for static files.